apz28/D-xml/README.md

 https://msdn.microsoft.com/en-us/library/system.xml.xmlnode(v=vs.110).aspx

-Look in unittest section for varius samples on how to use this package
+Look in unittest section for various samples on how to use this package

 Sample usages